Table of Contents Understanding SaaS Pricing StructuresDo Higher SaaS Prices Reflect...

 The average company now maintains 323 SaaS applications.

 Employees expensing SaaS applications is a particularly notable contribution to the problem: this purchasing approach accounts for just 7% of SaaS spend but represents more than half of SaaS inventory in the average organization.

 3 Frequently Expensed SaaS Applications that Lead to Shadow IT

-Which kinds of applications are the biggest culprits in shadow IT?
+Which kinds of applications are the biggest sources of shadow IT?
 Entire teams are now empowered through SaaS collaboration, training, and web conferencing applications.
 But these applications have also become some of the biggest sources of shadow IT.

 1. Team Collaboration Applications